Skip to main content

 Finally, unsubscribe from unsolicited messages.
 Most email service providers now offer a separate option to unsubscribe from newsletters.

 Scammers usually write on behalf of a well-known organisation or company (e.g. utility provider, bank, credit card provider, police, post office, other service providers), but they may also pose as distant millionaires, legal representatives of unknown relatives or other individuals.
-They often try to get you to act immediately, otherwise you face some kind of "negative consequence".
-For example:
+Often they try to get you to act immediately, otherwise you will face some kind of "negative consequence" (e.g. "update your details immediately" or "your account will be locked shortly if you do not log in").

-• Update your billing details for a service or it will be immediately blocked.
+• Update your billing details for a service, otherwise it will be immediately blocked.

-• Police action has been taken, respond immediately to the email address provided or an arrest warrant will be issued.
+• Police action has been taken, respond immediately to the email address provided or a wanted or arrest warrant will be issued.

-• Immediately pay the fee for a package in transit, otherwise it will be returned or withheld.
+• Immediately pay any charges associated with a package in transit, or it will be returned or withheld.

-• The payment of the attached (unknown) invoice has expired, the service will be blocked soon
+• Payment of the attached (unknown) invoice has expired, the service will be blocked soon

-• You may receive a gift, free product, other unexpected cash.
+You may receive an inheritance, free product, other unexpected cash.

-It is always worth checking the sender's email address.
-Legitimate organisations will typically not send a message from a public domain (e.g. @gmail.com).
-If the domain name (the part after the @ symbol) matches the apparent sender of the email, the message is most likely from the sender, whereas if you see a gmail or some other unidentifiable domain, you should be cautious.
+It is worth checking the sender's email address.
+Legitimate organisations will typically not send a message with a public domain (e.g. @gmail.com) sender ending.
+If the domain name (the part after the @ symbol) matches the apparent sender of the email, the message is most likely from the sender, whereas if you see a gmail or other unidentifiable domain, you should be cautious.
 Fake websites also have suspicious domains, often not matching the name of the organisation.
+There may be small mistakes or extra letters in the email address, so be aware of these too!

-In the past, phishing emails contained a lot of spelling mistakes, but nowadays there are more and more letters with convincing language.
-The salutation is almost always generic in these letters, and the recipient is not identified by name in the body of the letter.
+In the past, phishing emails were very common, with a lot of spelling mistakes, but nowadays more and more of them are written in a plausible way.
+The form of address in these letters is almost always generic, with the recipient not being identified by name in the body of the letter (e.g. "Dear Customer" or "Dear User").

 The most important thing is to avoid opening unsolicited messages from unknown sources whenever possible.
 If you do, do not click on the link in the message.